Check the wiring!

 - Are the terminals A/B or +/- the right way around?
 Try the other way, not every manufacturer has the same idea about A/B and +/-.
 The correct relationship for RS485 is that A is - and B is +

-- If the convertor or instrument has 4 terminals, but you are using RS485 2-wire mode, then do the extra terminals need to be jumpered across or not?
-Check the instrument and convertor settings to make sure.
+- If the converter or instrument has 4 terminals, but you are using RS485 2-wire mode, then do the extra terminals need to be jumpered across or not?
+Check the instrument and converter settings to make sure.

 - Is a termination resistor required at the end of the line (usually yes, and about 120 ohms)?
 Check the manufacturer’s guidelines for comms setup.

 - Do the A/B or +/- lines need to be biased?
 Sometimes the comms lines need pullup and pulldown resistors to make then work properly.
 Sometimes the converter does this, other times, the ‘termination’ settings on some instruments do it.
 Check which is which.
 Do not have too much termination because then the signals will struggle to get through at all.